surniaulula/wpsso/readme.txt

 **Forums and Social**

 WPSSO Pro supports [bbPress](https://wordpress.org/plugins/bbpress/), [BuddyPress](https://wordpress.org/plugins/buddypress/) (see the [BuddyPress Integration Notes](https://wpsso.com/docs/plugins/wpsso/notes/buddypress-integration/)), and [rtMedia for WordPress, BuddyPress and bbPress](https://wordpress.org/plugins/buddypress-media/), making sure your meta tags reflect the page content, including appropriate titles, descriptions, images, author information, etc.

-= Proven Performance =

-WPSSO is *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
-WPSSO loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.
-WPSSO requires PHP v5.3 or better, and is fully compatible with PHP v7.

 = Professional Support =